weikengchen/lwe-estimator/README.rst

 At present, this estimator is maintained by Martin Albrecht.
 Contributors are:

--  Martin Albrecht
--  Ben Curtis
+- Benjamin Curtis
+- Cedric Lefebvre
+- Fernando Virdia
 - Florian Göpfert
--  Cedric Lefebvre
 - James Owen
+- Léo Ducas
+- Markus Schmidt
+- Martin Albrecht
 - Rachel Player
--  Markus Schmidt
 - Sam Scott
--  Fernando Virdia

 Please follow `PEP8 <https://www.python.org/dev/peps/pep-0008/>`__ in your submissions.
 You can use `flake8 <http://flake8.pycqa.org/en/latest/>`__ to check for compliance.
 We use the following flake8